 The 1,370-acre Mudlick Mountain Natural Area includes one of the most significant, undisturbed natural landscapes in the park.
 It provides an outstanding example of the effects of climatic conditions on mountain summit forests.

 For thousands of years, white oaks, black oaks and other Ozark forest species have been subjected to lightning, wind and ice, resulting in a bizarre array of growth forms.
-Many of the trees on the summit, which normally would have grown tall with a single trunk and a crown of limbs, stand with stunted trunks, knobby scars and perhaps a single limb—the victims of repeated strikes by lightening.
+Many of the trees on the summit, which normally would have grown tall with a single trunk and a crown of limbs, stand with stunted trunks, knobby scars and perhaps a single limb—the victims of repeated strikes by lightning.
 Natural fire kept the woodlands free of brush.
 Active ecological management of the landscape still uses fire to maintain park woodland, glade and pine communities.

 Other significant natural features include towering igneous bluffs, glades and talus slopes, also known as “rock glaciers.”
 Glades, Missouri’s version of desert, are dry, rocky grassland openings in the forest.
 Talus slopes are built up from rocks that have fallen from the bluffs above.
 The vegetation growing on the talus slopes has adapted to the rocky soils.
-Wildlife in the natural area include deer, raccoon, red fox, beaver and a variety of birds, including summer tanagers, orioles and red-shouldered hawks.
+Wildlife in the natural area includes deer, raccoon, red fox, beaver and a variety of birds, including summer tanagers, orioles and red-shouldered hawks.
 The natural area can be accessed via Mudlick Trail.